 Central Penn has various student services available to support students through their educational experience.
 Services include tutoring, library resources, career services, advising, counseling, disability services, on campus housing for traditional students, student activities, and technology services.
-While the College makes these services available to support students, it is the student's responsibility to utilize these services to eliminate boundaries they are facing or open new horizons.
+Research indicates that students who are involved tend to have a greater support system and take advantage of more opportunities.
+All students are encouraged to become involved with out of classroom experiences.
 While services are available to all students, housing at the Summerdale Campus is limited to traditional students.
 If you are experiencing challenges or have questions, please contact us so we can assist you in becoming familiar with Central Penn resources.